 The approximate location to the original 100 acre plot today would be the Genesee River on the East, west to the intersection of Broad and W. Main, the Inner Loop on the north and Troup Street on the south.

 Allen sold the mill site to Benjamin Barton in March 1792.
 Charles Williamson acquired the property in 1794 for Sir William Pulteney.
 The mills fell into a state of disrepair and were likely abandoned by 1804.
 The 100 acre plot was purchased by Nathaniel Rochester, William Fitzhugh and Charles Carroll on November 8th, 1803.
 The mill seat was neglected until after the War of 1812 when development began.
-It should be noted that Nathaniel Rochester did not move the village bearing his name until 1818.
+It should be noted that Nathaniel Rochester did not move to the village bearing his name until 1818.